Wilford Fawcett: Biography

 At the age of 16, Fawcett ran away from home to join the U.S. Army, and the Spanish–American War took him to the Philippines.
 Back in Minnesota, he became a police reporter for the Minneapolis Journal.
 While a World War I Army captain, Fawcett's experience with the Army publication Stars and Stripes gave him the notion to get into publishing, and his bawdy cartoon and joke magazine, Captain Billy's Whiz Bang, became the launch pad for the vast Fawcett Publications publishing empire embracing magazines, comic books and paperback books.

 The title Captain Billy's Whiz Bang combined Fawcett's military moniker with the nickname of a destructive World War I artillery shell.
 According to one account, the earliest issues were mimeographed pamphlets, typed on a borrowed typewriter and peddled around Minneapolis by Captain Billy and his four sons.
 However, in Captain Billy's version, he stated that when he began publishing in October 1919, he ordered a print run of 5,000 copies because of the discount on a large order compared with rates for only several hundred copies.
 Distributing free copies of Captain Billy's Whiz Bang to wounded veterans and his Minnesota friends, he then circulated the remaining copies to newsstands in hotels.
 With gags like, "AWOL means After Women Or Liquor", the joke book caught on, and in 1921, Captain Billy made the highly inflated claim that his sales were "soaring to the million mark."

 The book Humor Magazines and Comic Periodicals notes:

 Few periodicals reflect the post-WW I cultural change in American life as well as Captain Billy’s Whiz Bang.
 To some people [it] represented the decline of morality and the flaunting of sexual immodesty; to others it signified an increase in openness.
 For much of the 1920s, Captain Billy’s was the most prominent comic magazine in America with its mix of racy poetry and naughty jokes and puns, aimed at a small-town audience with pretensions of "sophistication".

-Captain Billy's Whiz Bang is immortalized in the lyrics to the song "Trouble" from Meredith Willson's The Music Man (1957): "Is there a nicotine stain on his index finger?
+Captain Billy's Whiz Bang is referenced in the lyrics to the song "Trouble" from Meredith Willson's The Music Man (1957): "Is there a nicotine stain on his index finger?
 A dime novel hidden in the corncrib?
 Is he starting to memorize jokes from Captain Billy's Whiz Bang?"

 The publication, delivered in a 64-page, saddle-stitched, digest-sized format, soon saw a dramatic increase in sales.
 By 1923, the magazine had a circulation of 425,000 with $500,000 annual profits.
 With the rising readership of Captain Billy's Whiz Bang, Fawcett racked up more sales with Whiz Bang annuals, and in 1926, he launched a similar publication, Smokehouse Monthly.
 The popularity of Whiz Bang peaked during the 1920s.
 It continued into the 1930s, but circulation slowed as readers graduated to the more sophisticated humor of Esquire, founded in 1933.
 Whiz Bang had an influence on many other digest-sized cartoon humor publications, including Charley Jones Laugh Book, which was still being published during the 1950s.